StephenThink/superthink/content/collections/case_studies/bp-downstream-people-handbook.md

     attrs:
       values:
         type: the_problem
+        intro: |-
-        intro: 'Our branding experts were approached by BP to create a pocket-sized z-card and accompanying interactive PDF.
-The outcomes were designed to promote the company’s vision of becoming the industry’s leading Downstream business.
-Both formats required different considerations in terms of brand application, layout and spacing.'
+          Any business is only as good as its people.
+We all know it - but not every business says it.
+Not BP though.
+They came to us to create a pocket guide and interactive PDF to promote their vision of becoming the industry’s leading Downstream business.
+As you can imagine, both formats were wildly different and so they needed attacking differently to showcase the brand properly.

+          Our guides communicated BP’s ambition to place people at the heart of its organisation.
+On top of that, BP asked us to help them produce the z-card in multiple languages.
+Being an international company, it was important that they were able to engage their employees and be inclusive to a diverse workforce.
         image: work/experience/bp-downstream-people-handbook/BP-Downstream-Handbook-25-Experience-Large-927x522-2.jpg
         video_choice: Image
-  -
-    type: set
-    attrs:
-      enabled: false
-      values:
-        type: gallery
-  -
-    type: set
-    attrs:
-      values:
-        type: the_work
-        intro: 'We were able to produce engaging, functional designs which effectively communicated BP’s ambition to place people at the heart of its organisation.
-BP being an international company, in order to engage its employees and remain inclusive to its diverse workforce the z-card was produced in multiple languages.'
+        custom_header: ' '
   -
     type: set
     attrs: